cloudandbigdatalab/OpenStack-Doc/nova/Introduction.md

 **Scheduler**

+**Notifications**

+Similarly to other OpenStack services Nova emits notifications to the message bus with the Notifier class provided by oslo.messaging.
+From the notification consumer point of view a notification consists of two parts: an envelope with a fixed structure defined by oslo.messaging and a payload defined by the service emitting the notification.

+There are two types of notifications in Nova: legacy notifications which have an unversioned payload and newer notifications which have a versioned payload.

+The versioned notification concept is created to fix the shortcomings of the unversioned notifications.
+The envelope structure of the emitted notification is the same as in the unversioned notification case as it is provided by oslo.messaging.
+However the payload is not a free form dictionary but a serialized oslo versionedobject.

 **Compute**

 Compute manages communication with hypervisors and virtual machines.
 You can create compute nodes that will receive requests from the controller node and virtual machine instances.
 The compute service relies on a hypervisor to run virtual machine instances.
 OpenStack can use a number of various hypervisors such as Docker, KVM or QEMU.